 The Future of Domestic Partnerships and Civil Unions: Could Their Disintegration Do More Harm than Good?

 Though civil union rights provided significant benefits to couples living and working in Illinois, those rights did not extend past state lines, and employers across state lines did not have to acknowledge the relationship.
 The issue at the center of the upheaval of the marriage laws provides a situation where domestic partnerships and civil unions are no longer necessary, so potentially the scrapping of these programs would mean that beneficiaries of these relationships would have to marry to continue to receive benefits under the new laws.
 The question at the center of this debate is: now that marriage equality is here and present, why should there be various layers of relationship statuses among the populace?
 Are civil unions and domestic partnerships obsolete now?

 Experienced Family Law Attorneys in DuPage County

 Domestic partnerships and civil unions may be on the chopping block.
-If you and your partner are not able to take advantage of the benefits of your civil union, it is important to speak with the experienced family law attorneys at Mevorah Law Offices LLC.
+If you and your partner are not able to take advantage of the benefits of your civil union, it is important to speak with the experienced family law attorneys at Mevorah & Giglio Law Offices.
 Contact our experienced DuPage County family law attorneys today for a free and confidential consultation.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: